isomerpages/moe-southviewpri/_about-us/School Rules.md

 <li>Students must attend school and all school activities in proper school uniform.</li>
 <li>Students are to wear the prescribed school uniform and modification to the uniform is not allowed.</li>
 <li>Students who report to school during the weekends and holidays must be in school uniform or in appropriate CCA attire.</li>
-<li>Slippers, sandals and track shoes are prohibited unless permission is granted by the school.</li>
+<li>Any other attire that is not part of the school uniform is prohibited unless permission is granted by the school, for example, slippers, sandals and track shoes, for valid reason(s).</li>
+	<li>Male students must be clean-shaven and neat in appearance.</li>
 </ul>
 <div>
 <table>